 The Council PTA delegate acts as a liaison between the Local and Council PTA.
-The delegate:
+The delegate

-- Promotes the programs and plans of the Council PTA to the Local PTA, - Communicates effectively the needs and wishes of the Local PTA to the Council PTA and - Accurately represents the Local PTA in all matters requiring debate and vote.
+- promotes the programs and plans of the Council PTA to the Local PTA; - communicates the needs and wants of the Local PTA effectively to the Council PTA; and - accurately represents the Local PTA in all matters requiring debate and vote.

 Council delegates may be elected by the membership, elected by the executive board, or appointed by the president, subject to the executive board's approval.
-Review your bylaws to determine how your PTA selects Council delegates, and any additional duties may be found in the Standing Rules (if applicable).
+Review your bylaws to determine how your PTA selects Council delegates.
+Any additional duties may be found in the Standing Rules (if applicable).

-Teacher Liaisons and Student Representatives
+Faculty and Student Representatives